22f2001166/household-services-v2/README.md

-# household-services-v2
+# Household Services App

 This is a project for offering household services to the users and connecting them with professionals.

-Created using Vue.js, Flask API, SQLlite for Database, Redis, and Celery for backend jobs like emailing and exporting
+Created using Vue.js, Flask API, SQLlite for Database, Dashboard redirection using RBAC, Redis for caching, and Celery for backend jobs like emailing and exporting

 ![HS1](HS1.png)